gssariev/overr-syncerr/README.md

 ## Getting Started

 These instructions will help you set up and run Overr-Syncerr on your local machine.
+To test the Maintanerr logic, the mandatory variables to configure are:
+- Overseerr
+- Plex
+- Maintainerr Logic
+- /path/to/save/request/data:/app/data

 ### Prerequisites